layilin/SP23-33852/_texts/full-text.md

 [^f78n2]: Sheen is the old name for what is now the London borough of Richmond upon Thames.
 According to Gilmore, Sheen's royal walks probably refers to Richmond Park, a royal park.

-[^f78n3]: Thomas Percy's *Reliques of Ancient English Poetry* (1765) contains a poem by Grainger entitled "Bryan and Pereene.
+[^f78n3]: Bishop Thomas Percy (1729-1811) was an English cleric, writer, and translator.
+Grainger's friend and frequent correspondent, he was best known for the *Reliques of Ancient English Poetry* (1765), published by James and Richard Dodsley, who also published *The Sugar-Cane*.
+Furthermore, the *Reliques* contains a poem by Grainger entitled "Bryan and Pereene.
 A West-Indian Ballad," a tragic love story whose plot mirrors that of the story of Junio and Theana.

 [^f78n4]: Greek god of marriage.